-MW201 Audio Production for Ministry
+MW201 Audio Production for Ministry Pettit

-Pettit A study of principles that help students expand their ministries by equipping them to design and execute Christian programming appropriate for broadcast across various media platforms such as secular and Christian radio stations, streaming Internet radio, podcasts, and capturing church services and sermons.
+A study of principles and practices that help students expand their ministries by equipping them to design and exectue audio resources for various media platforms, including: radio stations, internet streaming audio, podcasts, as well as capturing sermons and church services.
 3 hours.